1. Home

 1. Locate the key you want to modify.

-2. Click the Edit icon:
+2. Click on the Edit icon:

 1. This opens the Edit SSH Key dialog box: